-We have been on spree to eat lots of salads, herbal teas and fresh fruit juices on daily basis past quite sometime.
+We have been on spree to eat lots of salads, herbal or tisane tea (we love sipping this refreshing Ginger Turmeric Tea) and fresh fruit juices (do try our favorite homemade Strawberry Juice and Watermelon Juice) on daily basis past quite sometime.
 This homemade fresh Pomegranate Juice is one of them.

-Pomegranate juice is beautifully sweet and slightly tart, one of the most popular fruit drink which we all love very much.
+Pomegranate juice is beautifully sweet, slightly tart, and one of the most popular fruit drink loved by one and all.
 Gorgeous ruby red arils when squeezed or blended to extract its juice is pure freshness.

 It is one of the healthiest juices that tastes great on its own or in smoothies.
 We love to drink it straight from the glass after juicing those deep red seeds.